 These seasonal craft beers are sure to put you in the winter spirit.
-Perhaps inspired by the majestic, snowcapped Rocky Mountains, Colorado brewers excel at winter beers, from ales to stouts.
-So, visit a few Denver breweries this winter to warm up with friends and sample some great seasonal beers.
+Perhaps inspired by the majestic, snow-capped Rocky Mountains, Colorado brewers excel at winter beers, from ales to stouts.
+Visit a few Denver breweries this winter to warm up with friends and sample some great seasonal beers.

 1. Hibernation Ale — Great Divide Brewing Co.